josepaludo/Calendar/README.md

 # Calendar
-A simple calendar webpage made written in JavaScript, HTML, CSS and Bootstrap.
+A simple calendar webpage written in JavaScript, HTML, CSS and Bootstrap.